alexandryte/eth-metacrafters/README.md

 ### 4. Burn Function
 The burn function enables users to burn (destroy) existing tokens.
 Similar to the mint function, it also takes an address and a value as parameters.
 However, it deducts the specified value from the total supply and the balance of the sender's address.

+## Getting Started

+### Executing program

+* Open the file, or copy - paste the code in https://remix.ethereum.org/
+* Select the play button on upper-left of the screen which will compile the file
+* Deploy the token

 ## License